Skip to navigation Skip to content

 Selecting payment type + Read more ...

 The script will ask the Service Officer to select all payments they want assessed.
-All payments received by the customer will usually be preselected.
+The script will usually preselect all the payments the customer receives.

 • Supplements (for example, Energy Supplement)